| |

 What Is Easy To Knit For Beginners?

-Many beginner knitters like to start off with fairly easy patterns like garter stitch (that has rows of knit stitches) scarves or stockinette stitch blankets.
+Many beginner knitters like to start with fairly easy patterns, such as garter stitch (which has rows of knit stitches) scarves or stockinette stitch blankets.

 Ribbing is used for hems, cuffs, neck bands, and waistbands on socks, sweaters, and other garments.

-You can take a look at these free knitting patterns for beginners and choose your first project!
+You can take a look at these easy knitting patterns for beginners that include stitch patterns with a combination of knits and purls, and choose your first project!

 knitting stitches in white cotton on a knitting needle